Chart Color Schemes

 Coonamble's population is slightly younger than the national pattern

-The median age in Coonamble is 37 years, which is lower than Rest of NSW's average of 43 years and close to Australia's national average of 38 years.
-The age profile shows that those aged 0-4 years make up 8.9% of the population, while those aged 65-74 years constitute 9.6%.
-Comparing this with Rest of NSW, the 0-4 year-olds are more prominent in Coonamble, whereas the 65-74 year-olds are less so.
-From 2021 to present, the percentage of people aged 15-24 has increased from 10.6% to 12.1%, while those aged 45-54 have decreased from 11.6% to 10.0%.
-Additionally, the 25-34 age group has dropped from 12.5% to 11.4%.
-Looking ahead to 2041, demographic projections indicate that the number of people aged 85 and above will increase by 25 individuals (a rise of 27%), from 93 to 119.
-Notably, the combined age groups of 65 years and above are expected to contribute to 96% of Coonamble's total population growth.
-Conversely, the 75-84 year-old cohort and the 35-44 year-old cohort are projected to experience population declines.
+The median age in Coonamble is 37 years, which is lower than Rest of NSW's average of 43 and close to the national average of 38 years.
+The age profile shows that those aged 0-4 years make up 8.9% of the population, while those aged 65-74 years comprise 9.6%.
+Between 2021 and present, the percentage of people aged 15-24 has increased from 10.6% to 12.1%, while the percentages for those aged 45-54 have decreased from 11.6% to 10.0%, and those aged 25-34 have dropped from 12.5% to 11.4%.
+By 2041, demographic projections indicate that the number of people aged 85+ will increase by 25 individuals (a 27% rise) from 93 to 119.
+The combined age groups of 65 and above are expected to account for 96% of total population growth, reflecting Coonamble's aging demographic trend.
+Conversely, the projections suggest declines in the populations aged 75-84 and 35-44 years.